-Social awareness.
 Early work on awareness focused on people's understanding of the current social context in remote collaborations: who is here, who can I work with?
-Some organizations explored the use of open video links between remote offices (Dourish, Adler, Bellotti & Henderson, 1996; Dourish & Bly, 1992; Fish, Kraut, Root & Rice, 1993; Mantei, Baecker, Sellen, Buxton, Milligan & Wellman, 1991; Olson & Bly, 1991; Tang, Isaacs & Rua, 1994).
-The periodic updates provided by these links promoted incidental awareness of changes in team members' presence and activity level, co-present others, the facial expressions of current or potential collaborators, and so on (Figure 2).
+Some organizations explored the use of open video links between remote offices (Mantei et al., 1991; Olson and Bly, 1991; Dourish and Bly, 1992; Fish et al., 1993; Tang et al., 1994; Dourish et al., 1996).
+The periodic updates provided by these links promoted incidental awareness of changes in team members' presence and activity level, copresent others, the facial expressions of current or potential collaborators, and so on (Fig. 2).
 Such information simulates the background information that one obtains in co-located groups by looking and listening as one walks by offices and common rooms, and facilitates ad hoc communication and collaboration.
-Ironically, highquality video links can distract people from primary tasks and undermine their performance (Masoodian Apperley & Frederickson, 1995; Tang & Isaacs, 1993).
-In general, the benefits of video links are limited, and most of the early systems have been abandoned (Angiolillo, Blanchard & Israelski, 1993; Egido, 1988; Olson & Olson, 2002).
+Ironically, high-quality video links can distract people from primary tasks and undermine their performance (Tang and Isaacs, 1993; Masoodian et al., 1995).
+In general, the benefits of video links are limited, and most of the early systems have been abandoned (Egido, 1988; Angiolillo et al., 1993; Olson and Olson, 2002).